pavelkvasnikov/github-commit-bot/README.md

 bot writes to `log/default_log.log` file only, no stdout/stderr

 # FAQ
-No FAQ, ask qustions and request features vie issues
+No FAQ, ask qustions and request features via issues